di-unipi-socc/carbonstat/README.md

 * use M. Aiello et al references for showing that co2 can be measured
 * mention that we are inspired by something like approximate computing
 * mention/demonstrate "temporal shifting" (in addition to "precision shifting")
+* mention that we enable (through query params) to explicitly ask for running the app in full power: `?green=false`